A Non-Spherical Model for the Solar Coronal Magnetic Field: Data and Method

 \subsubsection{Extraction of the Non-spherical Source Surface}

 As shown in the Fig. \ref{fig: workflow}b, within the calculated magnetic field distribution, we extract the NSSS as an isosurface of the magnitude of the magnetic field, $\lvert \mathbf{B}\rvert$.

 By definition, the source surface is supposed to be a surface with zero magnetic potential, where the magnetic field has only normal components on this surface.
 Thus, all the field lines that penetrate this surface will not return to the Sun, i.e., they are opened up.
 From the particles’ point of view, ``open up" means that the plasma can escape — becoming a part of the radially expanding solar wind — either when they are not stopped by magnetic pressure (i.e., they are moving along open magnetic flux tubes) or when their ram pressure is higher than the magnetic pressure, usually the magnetic tension of coronal loops that confines them.
 Above the cusp of coronal loops, the magnetic field is low, and the ratio between plasma thermal pressure and magnetic pressure ($\beta$) is high.
 Therefore, the plasma can escape and drag the field lines, forming a current sheet.
 We propose a better NSSS to describe this scenario by forming a concave shape at the base of helmet streamers, where the plasma is easier to escape, and the magnetic potential is distorted by external current sheets.
-To this end the isosurface of $\lvert B\rvert$ could serve as a good approximation.
-A similar but simpler concept was proposed by \citet{Schulz1978}.
+To this end the isosurface of $\lvert \mathbf{B}\rvert$ could serve as a good approximation since it naturally forms a concave shape at the streamer base where the magnetic field is weak, allowing field lines to smoothly converge towards the current sheets as in observations.
+This concept was first proposed by \citet{Schulz1978} and extended by \citet{Levine1982}.
+We have also explored another possible isovalue, such as $B_r/\lvert \mathbf{B}\rvert$, which is intended to identify a surface where field lines are quasi-radial. \citet{Riley2006} explored this isosurface in MHD solutions, which would produce a nonspherical surface with average radius around 10~$R_{\odot}$.
+However, this choice does not always lead to closed surfaces in a PFSS solution where plasma flows are ignored.
+By definition, $B_r/\lvert \mathbf{B}\rvert$ equals to 1 at the spherical source surface, but this value drops abruptly near the helmet streamer loops, sometimes leading to source surfaces intersecting the solar surface especially for dipole-like magnetograms.